cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P6: "included basically lots of repeat runs"
     - P7: "we just collect that data into what we do those runs multiple times."
     - P7: "So the idea is load this data from all the trials into one big performance model and analyze it."
+    - P8: "And what comes out of that is really timing data.
+Right.
+So, you know, we use [Lab]'s [MeasurementAPI] library, and it generates timing data.
+And so I ended up with this with, you know, a set of timing data for every run.
+And so, you know, we do an ensemble of runs, typically, you know, I don't know, five or 10 different runs, right."
   - Examples of different things to collect
     - P4: "for the performance data, we are basically dealing with different programs, executions, and there's different these programs are instrumented and they typically collect different performance counters, these might be exposed to the CPU, these can be software counters that are kind of made up just for the purpose of a special investigation into some performance question"
       - Also: "And typically the applications we are working with, and they will be implemented this way, they do have a few parameters of themselves."